USPS is growing its workforce, but a ‘retirement wave’ may be coming soon, watchdog warns

 USPS loses about 40,000 employees to attrition in an average year.
 That includes retirements and employees leaving to find work elsewhere.

-Postmaster General Louis DeJoy said in an exclusive interview last year that USPS may need to hire about 300,000 new employees over the next 10 years just to keep its current workforce headcount.
+Postmaster General Louis DeJoy said in an exclusive interview last year that USPS may need to hire about 300,000 new employees over the next 10 years just to maintain its current workforce headcount.

 The agency’s aging workforce persists across the country.
 In more than 92% of its 63 districts, at least a third of all craft employees will be eligible to retire within the next five years.

-Experts have warned about a potential retirement “tsunami” for years, but a mass exodus of retirement-eligible fed has yet to materialize — even at the height of the COVID-19 pandemic.
+Experts have warned about a potential retirement “tsunami” for years, but a mass exodus of retirement-eligible feds has yet to materialize — even at the height of the COVID-19 pandemic.

-USPS accelerated hiring during the worst of the COVID-19 pandemic when the agency faced persistent short-staffing.
+USPS accelerated hiring during the worst of the COVID-19 pandemic, when the agency dealt with persistent short-staffing.

 USPS accelerated hiring during the worst of the COVID-19 pandemic when the agency faced persistent short-staffing (Source; USPS OIG)